VariantSync/Vatras/src/Vatras/Tutorial/C_Proofs.lagda.md

 A language is sound if any of its expressions denotes an element in the semantic domain.
-For variability languages as formalized in our framework, this means that there must be an variant map for every expression.
+For variability languages as formalized in our framework, this means that there must be an variant generator for every expression.

 By inspecting the `Framework.Proof.Transitive` module closely, you will see that proofs for soundness are exactly dual to the proofs